-The OT domain is characterized by the interdependence of companies with various industry roles, such as manufacturers, integrators and operators.
-The 5G security toolbox may be used differently by each of these.
-Additionally, as much as technology requirements, the OT field is characterized by operational and implementation-related requirements specific to each field deployment.
-Therefore, it will not be sufficient to select security features based on technical considerations alone.
-Thought will have to be given to operational and implementation-related constraints
+The OT domain is characterized by the interdependence of companies with various industry roles, such as manufactur-In this context, the PLMN operator aims to maintain its ers, integrators and operators.
+The 5G security toolbox may trust relationship with the UE as before and the OT operator be used differently by each of these.
+Additionally, as much seeks to continue its conventional model of integral trust as technology requirements, the OT field is characterized by zones, perhaps through higher-level security functions, such operational and implementation-related requirements speas application layer encryption.
+Each will strive to minimize cific to each field deployment.
+Therefore, it will not be suffidisruption to its existing mode of operation.
+It has been cient to select security features based on technical considerdemonstrated that 5G security features form a toolbox that ations alone.
+Thought will have to be given to operational and both OT and PLMN operators can use to manage the risks in implementation-related constraints the OT networks of the future.

 In the IEC 62443 standard context, when the 5G network would be part of a critical industrial system, the administrators and operators of the 5G network must be trusted by the industrial systems operator.
 When security levels 3 and 4 are needed, higher layer protections (e.g. a secure application layer protocol such as TLS or IPsec) may have to be provided.
 In a conventional OT deployment, all entities within a network or zone are assumed to be part of a single trust domain.
 In an OT 5G PNI-NPN, where a PLMN operator provides part of the network infrastructure or services, the PLMN operator is a new entity that the OT operator must trust with regard to its certification requirements.
 This new relationship could be compared to outsourcing.
 As in any outsourcing model, visibility and monitoring capabilities become key to establishing trust and verifying compliance.